 For the senior-level executive, however, life is different.
 The employer seeking to fill an executive job generally wants to find the very best candidate – and as a result, wishes to work from the largest candidate pool possible.
 Limiting the pool to candidates who are “actively seeking” jobs is not going to maximize that pool – and, as a result, they bring in a third party to deliver executive search services.

-The job of these advisors is to go out and find the very best candidate for a role – be they an ‘active’ or a ‘passive candidate’ and to persuade her to take the job.
+The job of these advisers is to go out and find the very best candidate for a role – be they an ‘active’ or a ‘passive candidate’ and to persuade her to take the job.

 So how do executive search firms find candidates?

-I mentioned above that executive search firms rarely run ads.
+I mentioned above that the best executive search firms rarely run ads.
 Instead, they hunt for the best candidates (hence the name “headhunters” – a phrase that excites candidates but many executive recruiters actively dislike).

 To do this, they employ specialist researchers who will draw up a long-list of potential candidates for an opportunity.
 The research process will vary from search to search.